 In 2009, The Church of the Hills changed its name to Johns Creek Presbyterian Church to firmly establish itself as part of the new city of Johns Creek, Georgia.
 However, the church remained true to its founding as a "missional" church, giving time, talent and treasure in support of more than 30 agencies that address spiritual, emotional, and physical needs in our community, across our region and around the world.

 In 2010, Rev. Dr. C. Gray Norsworthy succeeded Dr. Wood as senior pastor of the growing church and initiated a long-range planning process designed to enhance the human impact of all JCPC ministry and missional programs.

 Three major building projects have been completed since the church was chartered to support our work.
 The first project resulted in the current chapel building, which includes a 300-seat sanctuary, our Youth Garage, and a welcome center.
 The second project added a two-story education facility that houses the Johns Creek Presbyterian Preschool and provides space for Sunday School classes, small group meetings, and the JCPC Academy of Fine Arts.
 In 2015, a successful Bridge to the Future campaign allowed JCPC to construct a multi-purpose building to support our continued growth.
 Presently, our church serves more than 1.500 children and adults each week through JCPC programs and community partnerships.

-As we move into the post-pandemic era, Rev. Steven Barnes will be leading JCPC through a season of discernment to decide how our church will continue to grow and serve the community of Johns Creek and beyond.
+As we move through the post-pandemic era, Rev. Steven Barnes is leading JCPC through a season of discernment to decide how our church can remain vibrant and continue to serve the community of Johns Creek and beyond.
 We invite you to join us during this time of discovery as we seek out new opportunities to give, go, and live!